-In conclusion, off-system sales activities contributed relatively little to Piedmont's capacity management revenues, totaling approximately over the three-year review period.
-The three instances noted above where Piedmont sold gas to the Asset Manager and subsequently purchased supplies at higher prices generated approximately 25% of Piedmont's off-system sales margins.
+In conclusion, off-system sales activities contributed relatively little to Piedmont's capacity management revenues, totaling over the three-year review period.
+The two instances noted above where Piedmont sold gas to the Asset Manager and subsequently purchased supplies at higher prices generated all of Piedmont's off-system sales margins.
 These sales to the Asset Manager appear to have had an adverse impact on the gas costs of sales customers of approximately while generating a reward for Piedmont under the Plan.
 Although this adverse impact was relatively insignificant during the review period, the potential exists for the adverse impact to be significantly greater in the future.
-Therefore, except for potentially operational reasons and those off-system sales made to comply with the FERC's shipper-must-have-title policy, Exeter concludes, as it did in the most recent prior audit, that it would be in the best interests of ratepayers if Piedmont did not engage in off-system sales when all of the Company's capacity is assigned under an AMA.
+Therefore, except for potentially operational reasons, Exeter concludes, as it did in the most recent prior audit, that it would be in the best interests of ratepayers if Piedmont did not engage in off-system sales when all of the Company's capacity is assigned under an AMA.